scrabbletank/farhome-rules/rulesdoc.md

 A 3x3 growth of razor sharp bramble appears centered on a point in range you can see.
 The bramble counts as difficult terrain and is flammable, each tile burning away after taking 1 wound of fire damage.

-Any creature attempting to take a move or sprint action through the bramble must make a Dexterity save vs your spellcasting.
+Any creature attempting to take a move or sprint action through the bramble must make a Dexterity save against your spellcasting.
 On fail they take 1 wound die, with their movement ending on a crit.
 A creature makes this save only once per move or sprint action.

 The area increases by 1 for every level above 1st.